bw0rth/pync/README.md

 Like Netcat, pync can be used for:
 * Interactive client/server communication
-* Remote file transfer
+* Remote file transfer (upload/download)
-* Simple network chat
+* Network chat
 * Port scanning
-* Relaying network data
+* Relaying/proxying network data
 * Executing commands over the network

 ## Installation